-In a large ancient forest, there was a historic pond known for its prestigious family of toads, the Keeton’s.
-For over five hundred years, the Keeton family has governed the pond and all of it’s inhabitants.
+In a large ancient forest, there was a historic pond known for its prestigious family of toads, the Keaton’s.
+For over five hundred years, the Keaton family has governed the pond and all of it’s inhabitants.

-The Keeton family were known for their intelligence, bravery, and athletic skill.
+The Keaton family was known for their intelligence, bravery, and athletic skill.
 They kept to a set of practical rules, which kept every toad safe from predators.
-There was one toad in particular, named Nicolas, a Keeton himself, that always seemed to break those rules.
+There was one toad in particular, named Nicolas, a Keaton himself, that always seemed to break those rules.
 He has been close to danger more than once, and was now warned daily to not stray far from the pond.

 Most days, Nicolas sat on top of a crooked rock at the far edge of the pond, tilting his head toward the sky so he could watch the birds.
 He loved the birds, always wanting to fly like them, look like them, even sing like them.
 In fact, Nicolas often thought about being a bird instead of toad.

 One day, Nicolas felt so inspired by the bird’s song, he too wanted to chirp along.
-So courageously, he closed his eyes, took a deep breath in hopes to let out the prettiest chirp those birds ever heard.
-But Nicolas began to blush, and felt scared at the echo of his very loud, billowing, “CROOAAAK!”
+So courageously, he closed his eyes, took a deep breath in hopes to let out the prettiest chirp those birds would ever hear.
+But Nicolas quickly blushed feeling scared at the echo of his own very loud and billowing, “CROOAAAK!”

-Well, to no surprise, Nicolas let out the same sound he always had, because of course, he is a toad.
-His croak was so loud, it startled all the birds away.
+Well, to no surprise, Nicolas let out the same sound he always had, because of course, he was a toad.
+When Nicolas looked around, he noticed that his croak had also startled all the other birds away.
 Nicolas felt alone, hung his head, and hopped away under a rock.

 Just as he was feeling sad and embarrassed, he had a wonderful idea, “I will make myself look like a bird, fly like a bird, then I could sing like a bird.”
 He though that if he could fly and sing, the birds will not stare and laugh.
 So, Nicolas gathered leaves, feathers, twigs, and sturdy blades of grass.
 He started building a pair of wings that would tie together under his little toad belly.